Tristan-dvr/KG_Marketplace/GithubReadme/Dialogues.md

     - **Usage**: `SetCustomValue, KeyName, Value`
     - **Description**: Sets the specified custom value for the player.

+- `EnterPassword`: Opens a password input dialog.
+    - **Usage**: `EnterPassword, Title, Password, DialogueOpen On Success, DialogueOpen On Failure`
+    - **Description**: Opens a password input dialog with the specified title and password.
+If the player enters the correct password, the specified dialogue will be opened.
+Otherwise, the specified dialogue will be opened.

 Please note that you can use these commands within the player options of your dialogue entries to trigger specific actions or behaviors based on the player's choices.

 You can use **multiple** commands and conditions in a single player option by separating them with | (pipe) character.